⚙️

 Frequently Asked Questions

-Expressions are formulas (similar to Excel) used in Power Automate flows to manipulate data, format dates, convert arrays, and handle logic.
+Expressions are formulas (similar to Excel) used in Power Automate flows to manipulate data, format dates, convert arrays, and handle conditional logic.
+They are entered in the "Expression" tab of the dynamic content pane within any action input.